Connect with others who understand.

 18. Advances in the Care of Children With Lupus Nephritis — Pediatric Research

-19. Lupus and Kidney Disease (Lupus Nephritis) — National Kidney Foundation
+19. Lupus Nephritis — National Kidney Foundation

-20. Seizures in Patients With Systemic Lupus Erythematosus: Data From LUMINA, a Multiethnic Cohort (LUMINA LIV) — Annals of the Rheumatic Diseases
+20. Seizures in Patients With Systemic Lupus Erythematosus: Data From Lumina, a Multiethnic Cohort (Lumina LIV) — Annals of the Rheumatic Diseases

 21. Acute Psychosis as the Presenting Manifestation of Lupus — Journal of Family Medicine and Primary Care